flipflipshift/flipflipshift.github.io/_posts/2023-10-11-Busy-Beaver.md

 No matter how "meta" the AI playing this game is, you can always "out-meta" the strategy by one level with the exact same trick.

 ---
+# Caveats

+One big assumption in all this is that the AI will give an acceptable answer when playing the game.
+If the AI does not spit out a valid Python program, then our strategy will fail as well and we are both disqualified.

+So one might ask - "Can't we just check if the program the AI outputs is valid?
+And if it's not, then we can simply return 'print(1)' and win?".
+The trouble is that to do so, we would have to determine if the outputted program will run forever or stop, which is something that is <a href="[https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis](https://en.wikipedia.org/wiki/Halting_problem)https://en.wikipedia.org/wiki/Halting_problem">famously impossible to do in general</a>.
+In fact, you can see why with this very problem - if a program could answer the Halting problem, then it could give a best answer to $BB(N)$ (try to see why yourself), which contradicts our ability to always do better.

+---
-# Is this an argument that we can never simulate the human brain?
+# Is this all an argument that we can never simulate the human brain?

-Not completely - if we can ever upload your brain into a simulation, then one of the following is true:
+Not completely - if it turns out that we _can_ upload your brain into a simulation, then one of the following is true:
 1. There is a chance the brain spits out a "bad piece of code" which, for instance, never actually stops or
 2. You + your simulated brain outperforms you alone.

 I'm not much of a philosopher, so I won't speak much about point (2), but it's interesting to think about.
+There are probably some fun paradoxes you can come up with that involve pairing a human with a simulation of their brain.

-The key takeaway here is that there exists at least one problem where you can strictly outperform any AI whose code you're able to see (even if you don't understand it).
+The key takeaway here is that there exists at least one problem where you can strictly outperform any AI whose code you're able to see (even if the code itself is incomprehensible).